tri-cods/html-css/sections/classes.md

 ## Tip

 If you run into an error, be sure to **check your syntax**.
-Often times it is a mistype, or overlooking a semi-colon, etc. See the [Troubleshooting](troubleshooting.md) section for more information on common issues.
+Often times it is a typo, or overlooking a semi-colon, etc. See the [Troubleshooting](troubleshooting.md) section for more information on common issues.

 [<<<Back](filter.md) | [Next>>>](selectors.md)